-Nutrient-dense and high in protein, eggs play an important role in many diets, including Chinese cuisine.
-Scrambled, hard-boiled, or mixed in a soup, there are a number of Chinese egg recipes—including Egg Foo Yung, a classic comfort dish.
+Nutrient-dense and high in protein, eggs play an important role in plenty of cuisines, including Chinese.
+Scrambled, hard-boiled, or mixed in a soup, eggs star in a number of Chinese recipes, like Egg Foo Yung, tea eggs or egg drop soup, that are easy and wonderfully flavorful.

 01 of 07